What To Expect

 Coordinate the colors your family will be wearing.
-Try to stay away from a matchy matchy theme where everyone is wearing the same patterns or exact same colors on top and bottom.
-This makes everyone look the same and makes it difficult for you personalities to come through in the pictures.
-What works better is if you work with a color palette where you choose 3 or 4 colors for the whole family.
+Try to stay away from a matchy-matchy theme where everyone is wearing the same patterns or exact same colors on top and bottom.
+This makes everyone look the same and makes it difficult for your personalities to come through in the pictures.
+What works best is if you work with a color palette where you choose 3 or 4 colors for the whole family.
 You can then find outfits for everyone within that color palette that coordinate and compliment each other.

 Keep in mind where you would like these pictures to be displayed in your home.
 What color are the walls in that room and will your outfits go well with the color scheme of that room?

 Try to stay away from any clothing with prominent logos.
 They can sometimes be distracting to the eye.

 Make sure the clothing fits the kids.
 Children grow so fast so if this can be challenging but pants that are too short or sleeves that are too long (& can't be rolled up) can also be very distracting to the eye.

 Prepping The Kids:

 Let's face it, kids are usually not too thrilled about having their photos taken.
 My sessions are laid back and easy going for this very reason.
 If your kids are not looking straight at the camera and smiling...no worries!
 I love candid shots and this is usually the best time to get them.
 Once the kids warm up a bit they become more willing to give those smiles (and the true natural ones).
 Here are some tips to help prepare them for our session:

 Make sure they're well rested and well fed

 Allow plenty of time for the kids to get ready